Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 ### Made mistakes

-I the process of collecting and processing the data I found a few mistakes made while preparing the survey.
+In the process of collecting and processing the data I found a few mistakes made while preparing the survey.

 1. I didn't add the question `Where did you come from?` — it would have been useful for analyzing the effectiveness of the survey distribution.
 2. In the question `Which kind of strategy games do you like the most?` I missed several options: